Jennifer Lynch

-Jennifer Chambers Lynch (born April 7, 1968) is an American filmmaker and author.
-The daughter of filmmaker David Lynch, she made her directorial debut with the film Boxing Helena in 1993.
-Following a troubled production, the film was a critical and commercial failure, with Lynch receiving a Golden Raspberry Award for Worst Director.
-The negative reception to her feature debut and controversy surrounding its release led to Lynch taking a 15-year hiatus from filmmaking.
+Jennifer Chambers Lynch (born April 7, 1968) is an American film director and screenwriter.
+The eldest child of filmmaker David Lynch, she made her directorial debut with the film Boxing Helena (1993), which was a critical and commercial failure; despite being nominated for the Grand Jury Prize at the Sundance Film Festival, it earned her a Golden Raspberry Award for Worst Director.
+The negative reception and controversy surrounding the film led to Lynch taking a 15-year hiatus from filmmaking.

-Lynch returned to directing with 2008's Surveillance.
-The film received mixed reviews, although it won the top prize at the Sitges Film Festival.
-A year later, Lynch began work on her next film, Hisss, which she disowned after the production was completed without her involvement.
-Her fourth film, Chained, released in 2012, was met with a positive critical reception.
-Since 2012, Lynch has focused on directing episodes of television series, including Psych, Teen Wolf, The Walking Dead, American Horror Story, Once Upon a Time, Hawaii Five-0, Elementary, The Strain, Agents of S.H.I.E.L.D., 9-1-1, and Ratched.
+Lynch returned to directing with Surveillance (2008), which received mixed reviews but won the top prize at the Sitges Film Festival.
+She directed the Bollywood horror film Hisss (2010), which she disowned after the production was completed without her involvement.
+Her fourth film, Chained (2012), was met with a positive critical reception.
+She has since focused on television, directing episodes of Psych, Teen Wolf, The Walking Dead, American Horror Story, Once Upon a Time, Hawaii Five-0, Elementary, The Strain, Agents of S.H.I.E.L.D., 9-1-1, and Ratched.

-Outside of her career as a director, Lynch wrote the book The Secret Diary of Laura Palmer in 1990.
-Told from the perspective of the character of the same name from her father's television series Twin Peaks, the novel was a commercial success, reaching number four on The New York Times paperback fiction best seller list that year.
+Outside of filmmaking, Lynch wrote the book The Secret Diary of Laura Palmer (1990).
+Told from the perspective of the character of the same name from her father's television series Twin Peaks, the novel was a commercial success, reaching No. 4 on The New York Times paperback fiction best seller list that year.